 DiSC®: Motivating and Engaging Your Staff

 One way to motivate and engage your staff is to stop creating tension in the workplace.
 You may not realize it, but by expecting employees to act just like you, it can cause some friction.
-As the manager, you may have a style that's direct and to the point, known as the D style.
-As a result of this style, unconsciously, you may expect that when your employees engage with you they are also direct and to the point.
+As the manager, you may have a DiSC assessment type that's direct and to the point, known as the D assessment type.
+As a result of this DiSC assessment type, unconsciously, you may expect that when your employees engage with you they are also direct and to the point.
 However, the organization is made of unique individuals and different personality traits.
-They may value a warm connecting relationship with you, knowing you personallyt before they even discuss work.
+They may value a warm connecting relationship with you, knowing you personally before they even discuss work.

-Using the DiSC® profiles, you can better understand your work style, determine the personality traits of your staff and develop effective strategies to work together.
+Using the DiSC® profiles, you can better understand your DiSC personality type, determine the personality traits of your staff and develop effective strategies to work together.
 If your employees trust and respect you, and are comfortable at work, you can expect for them to deliver higher performance results.

 You should also be sure to acknowledge the excellent performance of each employee.
 This means that you should recognize their strengths and encourage them to continue to grow.
 When you take the time to do this, employees will see that you acknowledge their hard work for your company.
 Employees want to know that they are being noticed for their hard work, so taking the time to recognize a job well done will motivate them to continue working hard for you.
 This can also help them to unlock their full potential, making them even more valuable employees for your company.
 Show them that you have confidence in them by delegating more responsibilities to them.